Political prisoners

 Southern Africa the Imprisoned Society (SATIS) was a coalition that worked for the release of political prisoners in Southern Africa.
 Its founding conference, attended by 200 people on 8 December 1973, split into workshops like the one in the photograph addressed by former political prisoner Hugh Lewin.
 The conference set up a campaign that brought together the AAM, International Defence and Aid Fund (IDAF), National Union of Students, and the Ruskin and AUEW (TASS) Kitson Committees.
 For the next 20 years SATIS worked on behalf of Southern African political prisoners and for the release of all those detained without trial.
 In the 1980s it led campaigns to save the lives of political activists sentenced to death by the apartheid government.

-Southern Africa the Imprisoned Society (SATIS) was a coalition that worked for the release of political prisoners in Southern Africa.
-Two hundred people attended its founding conference on 8 December 1973.
-The conference focused on South Africa, but for the next 20 years it campaigned on behalf of prisoners in all the white-dominated countries of Southern Africa.
-In the 1980s it led campaigns to save the lives of political activists sentenced to death by the apartheid government.
+Programme for the founding conference of Southern Africa the Imprisoned Society (SATIS), held on 8 December 1973.
+SATIS was a coalition that worked for the release of political prisoners in all the white-dominated countries of Southern Africa.
+It campaigned on behalf of prisoners for the next 20 years and in the 1980s led campaigns to save the lives of political activists sentenced to death by the apartheid government.

 Southern Africa the Imprisoned Society (SATIS) was a coalition that worked for the release of political prisoners in Southern Africa.
 Two hundred people attended its founding conference on 8 December 1973.
 They set up a campaign that brought together the AAM, IDAF, National Union of Students and the Ruskin and AUEW (TASS) Kitson Committees.
 For the next 20 years SATIS worked on behalf of political prisoners and for the release of all those detained without trial.
 In the 1980s it led campaigns to save the lives of political activists sentenced to death by the apartheid government.